 Cooking at home on Valentine’s Day is a lovely opportunity to skip the crowds, the restaurant floors with identical two-seaters as far as the eye can see, and the half-hearted and overpriced prix fixe Valentine’s Day menus.
-Stay in, cook together, watch an old movie with a silly amount of transatlantic accents, and definitely enjoy this strawberry sumac cheesecake.
+Stay in, cook together, and watch an old movie with a silly amount of transatlantic accents.
+And definitely enjoy this biscoff cheesecake with sumac strawberries.
+It’s sweet, tangy, and creamy, and leftovers keep wonderfully for days.

-Berry season is in full swing down here in Australia, but it’s gonna be a while before strawberries are back in season for most of the US.
-But when I think of Valentine’s Day dessert, I always think strawberries, so I usually end up finding a way to incorporate them while doing a little something extra to emphasize their flavor.
-The nice thing about this recipe is that the sumac gives the strawberries a bit of extra berry flavor and tartness, so even if you’re working with sad February berries, you’ll be doing a little extra something to bring out the best in them.
+When I think of Valentine’s Day dessert, I always think strawberries, even though they’re woefully out of season in the US.
+So I usually end up finding a way to incorporate them while doing something extra to emphasize their flavor.
+The sumac in this recipe gives the strawberries a bit of extra berry flavor and tartness.
+So even if you’re working with sad February berries, you’ll be bringing out the best in them.
 Think strawberry rhubarb flavor in the middle of winter.
+Feel free to skip the sumac if you don’t have it around (or if your berries are perfect as is).

-You can also totally use frozen berries for the puréed glaze that goes on top, which will add some peak-strawberry flavor to the whole cake.
-While frozen berries’ texture isn’t ideal for enjoying whole, they are usually much more flavorful than fresh ones in the middle of winter, and work great in any puréed applications.
-Plus, you can use leftover frozen berries + chocolate milk to make smoothies next Saturday morning.
-Maybe even blend in a piece of leftover cheesecake if you’re feeling it.Print
+You can also totally use frozen berries for the puréed glaze, which will add some peak-strawberry flavor to the whole cake.
+Frozen berries’ texture isn’t ideal for enjoying whole, but they are much more flavorful than fresh ones out of season.
+Plus, they work great in any puréed applications.
+You can use leftover frozen berries + chocolate milk to make smoothies next Saturday morning.
+Maybe even blend in a piece of leftover biscoff cheesecake if you’re feeling it.Print

 loosely adapted from this King Arthur Flour Recipe